aclysma/minimum/README.md

 To achieve interoperability, we will need a common protocol for these integrations to work well together.
 So we will standardize on a common base set of components, resources, and systems.
-For example, a common transform component, or a common way to represent input state (it would be up to the downstream user to pick an input/windowing implemnetation that populates this.)
+For example, a common transform component, or a common way to represent input state (it would be up to the downstream user to pick an input/windowing implementation that populates this.)

 ## Alternatives